AmitPress/sentiment-analyzer-api/readme.md

 #### Implementation Details
 First of all, we need the model to work as required.
 For that, I have managed a dataset that include all the needed labels such as `positive`, `negative` and `neutral`.
 As soon as I have found a suitable dataset I went to `Google Colab` to perform EDA and data preprocessing.
 With the help of `huggingface` `datasets` library I organized the data accordingly and initiated training.
 After training, as the moment I got the trained model, I hoped on the VS Code on my local machine and implemented the backend application.
 You can check the `resource` directory above to have a look on how the training is done.

+#### Additional Notes( Please Read Carefully )
+* Make sure you have all the necessary dependencies.
+* Make sure you are on virtual environment while doing both spinning up the server and testing the endpoints.

+#### Unable to use it?
+Please file an issue above.
+Will try to resolve as quickly as possible.